smit4k/Falkon-Bot/README.md

 # Meteor Bot

-## What is it?
+## Purpose
-I'm working on MeteorBot as a project, It's meant to be a general purpose utility bot.
+Meteor is a general purpose Discord utility bot written in Python
+## About contributions
+Contributing isn't welcome.
+This is a personal project, you may enjoy the freedom of this open-source bot.